-What is the moon illusion? | EarthSky.org
+EarthSky | Moon illusion causes a full moon to look larger

+Full moons on the horizon look huge, it’s called the moon illusion

 We’ve all seen a full moon looming large shortly after it rises, when it’s still hugging the horizon.
-Scientists say that large moon is an illusion, a trick your brain is playing.
+Scientists say the large moon is an illusion, a trick your brain is playing.
 It’s called the moon illusion.
-Its causes aren’t precisely known, but the video above, from AsapSCIENCE, offers some explanation.
-The main one is that, when the moon is near the4 horizon, you’re gazing at it in the company of many familiar visual reference points: trees, buildings, mountains and so on.
+Its causes aren’t precisely known, but the video below, from AsapSCIENCE, offers some explanation.
+The main one is that, when the moon is near the horizon, you’re gazing at it in the company of many familiar visual reference points: trees, buildings, mountains and so on.
 Your brain automatically compares the moon to these reference points.
-But when the moon is higher up, there’s nothing to compare it to, and, as ASAPScience says:
+But when the moon is higher up, there’s nothing to compare it to.
+As ASAPScience says:

 The moon seems smaller against the vastness of the night sky.